Friday, 1 October 2021, 7 p.m.

 How important is autobiography in your books?

 Fiction writers all use the canvas of their lives and experiences to create characters.
 It is almost impossible not to do so, at least for me.
-The chief advantage of writing autobiographically is that I know everything about the character and thus can be very authentic in my portrayal; the chief disadvantage is that I may limit myself unnecessarily to the facts rather than creating something new and different.
+The chief advantage of writing autobiographically is that I know everything about the character and thus can be very authentic in my portrayal; the chief risk is that I may limit myself unnecessarily to the facts rather than creating something new and different.

 What are the most important books to read?

 The ones you enjoy.
 I’m a firm believer in the pleasure principle.
 Nobody willingly does stuff that makes them unhappy.
 Once you develop a love of reading, of course, wise adult guidance can be very helpful.
 I was reading the Classics Illustrated versions of books like The Count of Monte Cristo when I was really young.
 By the time I was ten, I had read every Sherlock Holmes story and novel there was.
-I also liked the Hardy Boys, God help me.
+I also liked the Hardy Boys.
 I read Treasure Island and Kidnapped, and Dr. Jekyll and Mr. Hyde.
 I read everything I could get my hands on.

 Who are your favorite writers and why?

 I have difficulty picking my favorite anything.
 On top of that, as an English teacher by trade for many years, I am keenly aware that there are just too many great writers to name one or two.
 If I had to choose one on pain of death, though, it would probably be Hemingway, who had a huge effect on my writing because of his style and courage and because he’d been a newspaper reporter, which I was myself as a young man.
 Different books have been important to me at different times in my life.
 Mr. Russell, my fourth-grade teacher in Torrance, California, for example, read Don Quixote aloud to us daily, and I thought it was about the funniest, wisest thing I’d ever heard.
 Still do in many ways.